bangmcpe3321/Adruino-Dual-Axis-Solar-Tracker-/README.md

 | BME280 SDA          | Pin A4 (SDA)     |
 | BME280 SCL          | Pin A5 (SCL)     |

-*Note: Remember to connect the power (VCC) and ground (GND) for all components appropriately.
+*Note: This project uses the HC-06 Bluetooth module.
+Remember to connect the power (VCC) and ground (GND) for all components appropriately.
 The BME280 sensor address used in the code is `0x76`.*

 ## How It Works